 Never before did we have a larger amount of developments for products that can be loose laid without the use of a full spread adhesive and which allow for a very quick installation and eventually, a quick removal after use.
 This is a key part of the strategy because it answers customer demands and prepares for a more circular economy.
 It also allows future end-of-life guarantees for take back schemes initiated by the factory.
 The focus in development was mainly on developing new modular 'easyvation' products, but our unique heavy traffic loose lay products called Modul'up saw a significant growth in 2019 and confirm our strategic direction.
 A particular production related goal is to decrease the dependency on gas in the Dutch operation.
 The investigation is in full execution and other projects to reduce energy use per m2 are ongoing as well.
 In 2019, a large project has been finished successfully to improve product quality together with a substantial reduction of emissions for our main vinul collections such as Eternal, Step, Allura as well as others.
 Finally there is a high ambition on reducing scrap creation on site, next to higher usage of scrap in the products where possible without influencing performance of the product.
 This development is fully on track and more and more recycled product is being reused in our vinyl products and we are preparing for take back programs as well.

-We have seen an almost equal level in our energy consumption over the years 2015 to 2019.
-This is actually a good result considering higher volumes sold and our gradual shift in sales from consumer towards more commercial products.
-On average, commercial product has a higher square meter weight, which in turn requires more energy to produce.
-Considering the combined weight throughput in our manufacturing sites we managed to reduce our average energy consumption by implementing better monitoring systems and energy saving programs.
+We have seen an almost equal level in our energy TO THE CUSTOMER consumption over the years 2015 to 2019.
+This is actually a One of our goals when it comes to logistics is to good result considering higher volumes sold and our gradual shift in sales from consumer towards more continuously create more efficient transport flows: commercial products.
+On average, commercial product has between plants; from plants to our overseas distribution a higher square meter weight, which in turn requires more centers; from our overseas distribution centers to our endenergy to produce.
+Considering the combined weight customers.
+To enable better and increased cross docking throughput in our manufacturing sites we managed to of our products in boxes the warehouse capacity in reduce our average energy consumption by implementing Assendelft was extended. better monitoring systems and energy saving programs.